cossacklabs/product-docs/acra/security-controls/encryption/_index.md

 # Application-level encryption

-Acra prevents adversaries with access to database from seeing sensitive plaintexts, if it has been configured so.
+Acra can be configured to prevent adversaries with access to database from seeing sensitive plaintexts.
-Acra does that by encrypting the sensitive data selectively and keeping the keys to itself.
-In this, Acra acts as security boundary in front of sensitive data.
+Acra selectively encrypts sensitive data using securely stored cryptographic keys.
+Thus, Acra acts as a security boundary in front of sensitive data.

-What Acra does can be described as [application-level encryption](https://www.infoq.com/articles/ale-software-architects/) on field level, or, field-level encryption.
+Essentially, Acra provides [application-level encryption](https://www.infoq.com/articles/ale-software-architects/) by implementing it as a field-level database encryption.

 ## Encryption

-Acra encrypts data into special cryptographic containers: AcraStructrs and AcraBlocks.
+Acra encrypts data using two special cryptographic containers at choice: AcraStructrs and AcraBlocks.
-Refer to [Acra in depth / Data structures](/acra/acra-in-depth/data-structures/) to learn the different and to select suitable for you (use AcraBlock by default).
+Refer to [Acra in depth / Data structures](/acra/acra-in-depth/data-structures/) to learn the differences and to select suitable for you (use AcraBlock by default).

 There are three ways to encrypt data:

-* AcraServer transparent encryption: if AcraServer has been set up in transparent mode, encryption happens on AcraServer during INSERT/UPDATE queries.
+* AcraServer transparent encryption: if AcraServer has been set up in a transparent mode, encryption happens on AcraServer during INSERT/UPDATE queries.
 You configure which fields should be encrypted in `encryptor_config`.
-* AcraTranslator: encryption happens as result of gRPC or HTTP API call from client application.
+* AcraTranslator: encryption happens as a result of gRPC or HTTP API call from client application.
 * [Client-side encryption using AcraWriter SDK](/acra/acra-in-depth/architecture/sdks/acrawriter/): it is possible to generate AcraStructs/AcraBlocks using AcraWriter library inside your application using appropriate keys.

 ## Decryption

-There are three ways to encrypt data from AcraStructs/AcraBlocks back in plaintext:
+There are three ways to decrypt data from AcraStructs/AcraBlocks back into a plaintext:

-* AcraServer transparent decryption: if AcraServer has been set up in transparent mode, decryption happens on AcraServer during SELECT queries.
+* AcraServer transparent decryption: if AcraServer has been set up in a transparent mode, decryption happens on AcraServer during SELECT queries.
 Same fields as configured as encrypted will be decrypted.
-* AcraTranslator: decryption happens as result of gRPC or HTTP API call from client application.
+* AcraTranslator: decryption happens as a result of gRPC or HTTP API call from client application.
 * [Client-side decryption using AcraReader SDK](/acra/acra-in-depth/architecture/sdks/acrareader/): it is possible to decrypt data using AcraReader library inside your application using appropriate keys.

 Decryption is a risky operation, because decryption entity should have access to the keys (and should protect them).